 To support clients on the intranet:

-Add the cloud distribution point to a boundary group used by the clients
+Add the content-enabled CMG or cloud distribution point to a boundary group used by the clients

 Clients must resolve the fully qualified domain name (FQDN) of the HTTPS-enabled management point

 For a client detected as on the intranet, but communicating via the cloud management gateway (CMG), in Configuration Manager version 2002 and earlier, Software Center uses Windows authentication.
 When it tried to get the list of user-available apps via CMG, it would fail.
 Starting in version 2006, it uses Azure Active Directory (Azure AD) identity for devices joined to Azure AD.
 These devices can be cloud-joined or hybrid-joined.